luapower/luapower-all/nw.md

 ### `disp.scalingfactor`

+The display's scaling factor is an attribute of display objects.
-Get the display's scaling factor.
-This is 1 when autoscaling is enabled.
+This is 1 when autoscaling is enabled and > 1 when disabled and the display is hi-dpi.

 If autoscaling is disabled, windows must check their display's scaling factor and scale the UI accordingly.